ryonagana/cbircbot/README.md

 cbIRCBOT 1.1
 ========

-Simple Bot Written in Python.
+Simple Bot using Python.

-Atention: this is a ToyBot, if you need a real bot please use Willie
+Atention: this is a **ToyBot**, if you need a real bot please use Willie

-you can create your own funcionalities creating new modules
+you can create your own funcionalities creating new modules for the bot

 Dependencies:
   Colorama